moka-guys/automate_end_of_duty_tasks/README.md

                         Space separated pan numbers -SP STG_PANNUMBERS [STG_PANNUMBERS ...], --stg_pannumbers STG_PANNUMBERS [STG_PANNUMBERS ...]
-                        Space separated pan numbers
+                        Space separated pan numbers -CP CP_CAPTURE_PANNOS [CP_CAPTURE_PANNOS ...], --cp_capture_pannos CP_CAPTURE_PANNOS [CP_CAPTURE_PANNOS ...]
-  -T TESTING, --testing TESTING
+                        Synnovis Custom Panels whole capture pan numbers, space separated -T TESTING, --testing TESTING
                         Test mode, True or False
 ```

+TSO pan numbers should be Synnovis pan numbers - these are used by the scripts to define which samples to download to the trust network, and we only want to download Synnovis samples.

+St George's pan numbers are used to define which files need to be downloaded to the St George's area and which need to be downloaded to the Synnovis area.

+Custom Panels whole capture pan numbers are used to define which Custom Panels output files need to be downloaded to both the St George's area and the Synnovis area.

 Before running the script, the DX_API_TOKEN environment variable must be set and exported, where DNANEXUS_AUTH_TOKEN is the DNAnexus authentication token: